mleko/event-bundle/README.md

 This configuration defines two buses: "default" and "named".
 These buses will be registered as `narrator.event_bus.default` and `narrator.event_bus.named`.
 `narrator.event_bus.default` will use `InstanceOf` resolver, therefore it will support event inheritance;
 `narrator.event_bus.named` will use default configuration based on strict event name comparison.
-By default all buses are registered as public services, it is possible to change that on per-bus basis using `public` parameter.
+By default all buses are registered as private services, it is possible to change that on per-bus basis using `public` parameter.